Pietas Comunità Gentile

+Through the Associazione Tradizionale Pietas, members organised public and private religious ceremonies based on the revival of classical worship.
+These activities included annual celebrations of the Natale di Roma and the establishment of several temples and ritual spaces in Italy.

+On 30 June 2023, representatives of Pietas participated in the annual meeting of the European Congress of Ethnic Religions (ECER), during which delegates from seventeen countries signed the Riga Declaration, a document advocating greater legal recognition of European ethnic religions.

 Clockwise from upper left: rite to the tutelary Gods of Rome during Natale di Roma, rite of the Summer solstice to Apollo in Greece with the participation of YSEE, Mithraic rite in the Mithrareum of Sutri, signing of the Riga Declaration.

-In 2024, Pietas, along with the Hellenic groups Thyrsus and YSEE, became part of the Mediterraneum association to defend and promote the ethnic religions of the Mediterranean Basin.
+In 2024, Pietas joined the Mediterraneum association together with the Greek Hellenic organisations Thyrsus and YSEE.
+According to the organisation, Mediterraneum promotes cooperation among groups representing Mediterranean ethnic religions.

-Pietas Comunità Gentile actively contributes to the contemporary continuity of ancient mystery cults through initiatives such as the Dionisiache, held in the cloister of the former Convent of the Reformed Fathers in Pulsano.
-These are held in collaboration with local institutions and the Pulsano Archaeological Museum.
-The event, dedicated to Artemis and Dionysus, offered a symbolic and ritual reinterpretation of Roman religion, featuring elements inspired by initiatory practices.
-Such practices include shamanic drumming, sacred chants, and nocturnal rites under the moon.
-As a national and international organization, Pietas has also constructed two active temples in the Ionian region dedicated to Apollo and Minerva, promoting a concrete revival of cultus deorum and its esoteric archetypes.
+Pietas organizes initiatives such as the Dionisiache, which are intended to maintain the contemporary continuity of ancient mystery cults.
+Held in the cloister of the former Convent of the Reformed Fathers in Pulsano, these events are conducted in collaboration with local institutions and the Pulsano Archaeological Museum.
+Dedicated to Artemis and Dionysus, the Dionisiache features a ritual reinterpretation of Roman religion that includes initiatory practices such as shamanic drumming, sacred chants, and nocturnal rites under the moon.
+The organization has also constructed two active temples in the Ionian region dedicated to Apollo and Minerva for the practice of cultus deorum and its esoteric archetypes.